entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      resulting Ingress.
 This is only required if the [globally configured TLS Secret](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#tls)
      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
-* `spec.replicas` - the number of replicas to be made available on the Deployment of this Keycloak Server
+* `spec.replicas` - the number of replicas to be made available on the Deployment of this Keycloak Server.
 * `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Keycloak Server container.

 ## EntandoClusterInfrastructure